Want to work as Cabin Crew on a variety of aircraft to destinations worldwide? British Airways may be perfect for you!

 Step 1 –The Application Form

-Check our Cabin Crew Jobs Board to see if BA is recruiting, the airline only takes applications through their website.
+Check our Cabin Crew Jobs Board for BA vacancies, there is a link to take you straight to the BA Careers Website.
+The airline only takes applications submitted through their site.

 Read the job description thoroughly – this tells you exactly what the airline is looking for in applicants.
 Make sure the position you’re applying for is relevant to your experience – at the moment the airline are posting positions for both newbies and seasoned cabin crew.